Actelis Networks Inc. (ASNS) vs. Its Peers: A Comparison - News Heater

 ASNS) stock’s latest price update

-Actelis Networks Inc. (NASDAQ: ASNS)’s stock price has dropped by -10.91 in relation to previous closing price of 2.20.
-Nevertheless, the company has seen a loss of -16.95% in its stock price over the last five trading days.
+Actelis Networks Inc. (NASDAQ: ASNS)’s stock price has soared by 10.61 in relation to previous closing price of 1.40.
+Nevertheless, the company has seen a loss of -28.31% in its stock price over the last five trading days.
+Barron’s reported on 05/13/22 that ProFrac and Actelis Networks Open for Trading.
+Here’s How They Did.

 ASNS’s Market Performance